JeeErn/Decentralised_Prediction_Market/README.md

 <br />

+# Testing out application features
+To test out the different flows of this application (e.g. verification and jury phase), a recommended flow will be:
+1. Import Ganache accounts into meta mask.
+2. Create 10 different (arbitrator and trader) accounts on the platform.
+(Tip: Setting the arbitrator names to be the same as the metamask name of the account will help alot in nagivating between accounts.)
+3. Using 1 account, create 2 (Or as many as you want) topics with 2 options, both with 2 (any even number) arbitrators and an expiry date 1 day after today.
+4. Go to the arbitrator accounts and try resolving the topics.
+You should not be able to.
+5. After 8am on the expiry date, try to resolve the topics with the arbitrator accounts.
+6. On 1 topic, make a tie occur by having the arbitrators resolve differently.
+On the other topic, allow the arbitrators resolve to the same option.
+7. Observe the arbtirator trustworthiness score by going to : create topic -> select arbitrators.
+8. Observe the reputation scores of the voters; those who got it right and those who did not.
+9. Observe the balances of the topic creator, arbitrators and voters.
+10. Try to make the voters vote on a new topic.
+Observe how their reputation scores affect the weighted probablity

 # Acknowledgements
 This project was developed as a course project for Nanyang Technological University's CX4153 Intro to Blockchain course.
 All code in this project belong entirely to the 3 original contributors of the project, and may not be redeployed on any blockchain network, in part or in whole, without explicit consent from all 3 members.
 You may, however, deploy the project on local Ganache and Ethereum testnet for the purpose of testing and reference.